-Action: Consider development of a vacant property registration ordinance to address issues on vacant properties in urban areas.
+Action: Consider-Conduct a feasibility study and determine potential fee schedules for development of a vacant property registration ordinance to address issues on vacant properties in urban areas.

 Background: If a vacant property registration ordinance were put in place it would include a fee to cover the costs for the County to address issues on vacant properties in urban areas.
 Issues addressed on these types of properties would include derelict buildings, illegal dumping, homeless encampments, overgrown vegetation, for reduction of reduce blight.